Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends

 \subsubsection{Joint Sensing and Communication Based Obstacle Sensing}

 The obstacle sensing methods consists of cooperative and non-cooperative obstacle sensing methods.
 In the cooperative obstacle sensing methods, the communication between UAV and obstacle is applied to recognize and localize the obstacle.
 In the non-cooperative obstacle sensing methods, the active or passive sensors are applied to recognize and localize the obstacles.
 However, with joint sensing and communication (JSC) technology, the cooperative and non-cooperative obstacle sensing methods can work simultaneously for obstacle sensing.
-The communication signal is used for cooperative obstacle sensing, meanwhile, the communication signal can be applied for radar sensing, positioning and imaging, etc., which belong to non-cooperative sensing.
+The communication signal is used for cooperative obstacle sensing, meanwhile, the communication signal can be applied for radar sensing, positioning, imaging, {and so on}, which belong to non-cooperative sensing.
 Hence, the JSC technology can realize fast and comprehensive sensing for obstacles, which is crucial for obstacle avoidance.
-The JSC technology actually attracts wide attention in 6th generation mobile networks (6G) \cite{M_FT_1}.
+The JSC technology actually attracts wide attention in the era of 6th generation mobile networks (6G) \cite{M_FT_1}.